perriera/extras/README.md

 As you may have installed it earlier without changing the name of the package from **build** to **extras**.

 ## Method #2: CPM installation
-Add the following to your CMakeLists.txt for CPM support:
+Add the following to your CMakeLists.txt for CPM support.
+CPM support allows you to distribute your packages with other git repositories automatically downloaded, (for the users of your software).
+In the case of setting up distributed Debian packages, this is advantageous.

 	#
 	# NOTE: Include 3rd party libraries, Perry and I maintain an open-source extras C++ library, which